The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 • the appearance of adhesions, scars on the cornea, eyelids, etc.;

-• fusion of pterygium tissues with other parts of the organ of vision, a decrease in the mobility of extraocular muscles, as a result of which the eyeball may lose mobility;
+• fusion of pterygium tissue with other parts of the organ of vision, decreased mobility of extraocular muscles, as a result of which the eyeball may lose mobility;

-A rare complication of pterygium is corneal degeneration with pronounced thinning, which is observed against the background of regular contact of the cornea with the bulging part of the formation.
+A rare complication of pterygium is degeneration of the cornea with pronounced thinning, which is observed against the background of regular contact of the cornea with the protruding part of the formation.

-The most dangerous, but rarest consequence of the disease may be its transformation into a malignant tumor.
+The most dangerous, but rarest consequence of the disease may be its degeneration into a malignant tumor.

-To reduce the rate of the course of the disease, drops of the "artificial tear" type, moisturizing gels and ointments are used.
-Patients are advised to wear glasses with UV filters at all times when outdoors.
-To eliminate the symptoms of pterygium, eye ointments and drops with glucocorticosteroids are used.
+To reduce the rate of progression of the disease, drops such as “artificial tears”, moisturizing gels and ointments are used.
+Patients are recommended to constantly wear glasses with UV filters when outdoors.
+To eliminate the symptoms of pterygium, use eye ointments and drops with glucocorticosteroids.

 Surgical treatment

-Surgical removal of the pterygium can be performed according to various methods, but all of them are aimed at excision of abnormally overgrown tissues.
+Surgical removal of pterygium can be performed according to various techniques, but all of them are aimed at excision of abnormally overgrown tissue.

-To prevent this from happening, immediately after the operation, treatment with immunosuppressants (cytostatics) is performed, courses of therapy with β-radiation are carried out, the affected area is treated with cryocoagulants, etc.
+To prevent this from happening, immediately after the operation they are treated with immunosuppressants (cytostatics), courses of β-irradiation therapy are carried out, the affected area is treated with cryocoagulants, etc.

-If postoperative therapy was carried out in full, the probability of recurrence of the pterygium is no more than 10%.
+If postoperative therapy was carried out in to the fullest, the probability of recurrence of pterygium is no more than 10%.

-If the pterygium is of considerable size, it may be necessary to transplant (insert or suture) a conjunctival autograft or special artificial membranes to hide the resulting cosmetic defect.
+If the pterygium is of significant size, it may be necessary to transplant (glue or sew in) a conjunctival autograft or special artificial membranes to hide the resulting cosmetic defect.

-The operation is not difficult and is often performed under local anesthetic.
-In parallel with anti-relapse treatment, antibiotic therapy is prescribed, drops to prevent inflammation.
+The operation is not complicated and is often performed under local anesthesia.
+In parallel with anti-relapse treatment, it is prescribed antibacterial therapy, drops to prevent inflammation.

 In some cases, the operation leads to the development of complications.
-These can be: eye infection, graft rejection, tissue inflammation in the suture area, visual dysfunctions (for example, double vision), scarring of the cornea.
+These may be: infection of the eye, transplant rejection, inflammation of the tissue in the suture area, visual dysfunction (for example, double vision), the appearance of scars on the cornea of the eye.

-The most rare, but still occurring complications - perforation of the eyeball, the penetration of blood into the vitreous.
-Against the background of treatment with cytostatics and radiation therapy, the cornea may become thinner, sometimes scleral ectasia occurs.
+The rarest, but still occurring complications are perforation of the eyeball, penetration of blood into vitreous.
+During treatment with cytostatics and radiation therapy The cornea may become thinner, and sometimes scleral ectasia occurs.

-The conjunctival membrane is the integumentary layer that is located around the eyeball.
-The mucous membrane originates at the marginal surface, and then passes to the eyeball itself and reaches.
-If the patient twists the eyelid, the conjunctiva becomes accessible for examination.
+The conjunctival membrane is a covering layer that is located around the eyeball.
+The mucous membrane originates at the marginal surface, and then moves to the eyeball itself and reaches.
+If the patient everts the eyelid, the conjunctiva becomes accessible for inspection.

 The structure of the conjunctiva of the eye

-The entire surface of the mucous membrane of the eye can be divided into two sections:
+The entire surface of the ocular mucosa can be divided into two sections:

 • Conjunctiva of the eyeball;

-When the eyelids are closed, the conjunctiva joins to form two sacs (lower and upper).
-If the eyelids are open, the mucous membrane forms two corresponding vaults.
-There is also a rudimentary formation that bears the name of the third century.
-It is located in the region of the medial corner of the eye and is better expressed in some nationalities, in particular, the Mongoloid type.
-This fold was well pronounced in our ancestors, but over time it lost its purpose.
+When the eyelids are closed, the conjunctiva joins to form two bags (lower and upper).
+If the eyelids are open, the mucous membrane forms two corresponding arches.
+There is also a rudimentary formation, which is called the third century.
+It is located in the medial corner of the eye and is better expressed in some nationalities, in particular the Mongoloid type.
+This fold was well expressed among our ancestors, but over time it lost its purpose.

-From the point of view of histology, the conjunctiva consists of two layers of cells:
+From a histological point of view, the conjunctiva consists of two layers of cells:

-1. The epithelial layer includes stratified squamous epithelium, which contains a large number of glandular cells.
+1. The epithelial layer includes stratified squamous epithelium, which contains large number glandular cells.

 2. The subepithelial layer includes loose connective tissue, lymphocytes and a small number of glandular cells.